Hormone Replacement Therapy for Menopause: An in-Depth Overview

 Most forms of hormone therapy use synthetic hormones.
 The body might reject these hormones, increasing the side effects of menopause.

-Your body cannot tell the difference between natural and bioidentical hormones.
+The major advantage of bio-identical hormones is that our body cannot tell the difference between natural and bio-identical hormones and has fewer contraindications.
 Direct delivery of hormones into the bloodstream reduces swings, eliminating side effects.

 Taking Hormone Therapy for Menopause

 If you notice symptoms of menopause, go to your doctor.
 Get a formal diagnosis before considering any additional treatment options.
 Having symptoms of menopause is usually enough for a diagnosis, but a doctor may ask for blood tests of your hormone levels.

 Consider the different treatment options.
 Most people take estrogen pills as the primary method of hormone therapy.
 They take a pill once per day and track their symptoms with their doctor’s help.

 If they need added support, they wear an estrogen patch.
 A patch is worn on the abdomen.
 Like a pellet, a patch provides a consistent dose of estrogen for as long as it is worn.

 You can combine bio-identical treatments with synthetic ones.
 Make sure you are monitoring your estrogen levels.
 High estrogen levels can cause cancers on rare occasions.

 While taking estrogen therapy, maintain a balanced diet and exercise routine.
 Strengthening your muscles reduces your chance of a bone fracture.

 Try to get as much sleep as possible.
 If you suffer from night sweats, wear loose clothing and put on the air conditioning in your home.
 Sip cold water.